This is a selection of Digital Humanities projects done at Gettysburg College that include contributions from students, faculty, and librarians.

 - The Vietnam Memory Project – This website is a place where members of the Gettysburg College Community can deposit scans and digital files of photographs, documents (letters, diaries, military documents), stories, audio recordings, and other materials documenting their experiences and memories of the Vietnam War period.

-Students in the Digital Scholarship Summer Fellowship, Kolbe Fellowship, and other independent research programs at Gettysburg College created the following digital projects.
+Students in the library's Digital Humanities Fellowships, Kolbe Fellowship, and other independent research programs at Gettysburg College created the following digital projects.

 - “Hello Coed!”
 A 1950s History of Gettysburg College Women – Keira Koch ’19